 - Difference of Actual rent paid and 10 percent of annual salary

+In order to save tax on salary.
 The salary for the purposes of HRA would include Basic Dearness Allowance and Commission received on the basis of turnover if any.

 This can be illustrated with an example.